Skip to main content

 In other words, you feel a bit slow about what is going on around you and your short attention span can rival that of a goldfish.
 However, there is good news.
 It is only temporary and won't last forever.

 While it can be annoying or embarrassing when it happens, there are ways to avoid the fog.
 We have compiled several things you can do to stay mentally sharp.
-Let's dive in and learn how to get rid of a weed hangover and deal with greening out.

 What Is Brain Fog?